Resources for Health Professionals & Researchers

 - Handbook – Directions for Reporting Congenital Malformations

-- ICD-9 and ICD-10 Codes – List of Reportable Conditions
+- ICD-10 Codes – List of Reportable Conditions

 Current Research Projects/Updates